ikolomiets/ikolomiets.github.io/logging-with-slack-and-log4j.md

 Webhook workflows are limited to [one request per second](https://api.slack.com/docs/rate-limits#overview).
 Obviously, loggers that make use of Slack Webhook should only be used to notify about rare events.

-Also be mindful of the fact that *Log4j* *Http* appender blocks execution of application code for duration of network call.
+Also be mindful of the fact that *Log4j* [`<Http>`](https://logging.apache.org/log4j/2.x/manual/appenders.html#HttpAppender) appender blocks execution of application code for duration of network call.
 It's important to ensure that appender's configured connection and read timeouts are appropriate for your application.
-If latency is critical, consider using *Log4j* [`<Async>`](https://logging.apache.org/log4j/2.x/manual/appenders.html#AsyncAppender) appender to wrap `Http` one.
+If latency is critical, consider using *Log4j* [`<Async>`](https://logging.apache.org/log4j/2.x/manual/appenders.html#AsyncAppender) appender to wrap `<Http>` one.

 Another important consideration is privacy.
 Do not log data that may be considered as private or otherwise sensitive information.

-Lastly, due to limitation of `PatternLayout` to define Webhook's JSON request body, logger's methods that take instance of `Throwable` as last argument are not supported (stacktrace comes after JSON and causes parsing error on Slack side).
+Lastly, due to limitation of `PatternLayout` to define Webhook's JSON request body, logger's methods that take instance of `Throwable` as last argument are not supported (stacktrace text comes after JSON and causes parsing error on Slack side).

+*August 29, 2021*